Friday, September 29, 2017

 English translation, please?

-PouifOuf is a French word I imagine, but no online translator seems to know what it means!
+PouifOuf is a French word (I imagine?) but no online translator seems to know what it means.
 Well, it's also the name of a unique platformer developed by Le Glod for the Atari ST using the old favourite, GFA Basic.
-Firstly, don't go off the visuals because it really is nothing like you might imagine and there are no magic pockets too!
+Firstly, don't go off the familiar visuals because it really is nothing like you might imagine and there are no magic pockets too!

-This familiar-looking kid must run around, almost like a headless chicken, collecting items scattered around each screen.
-The style is fast and frantic which reminds me of a cross between Roger and CarVup.
-However, we can ONLY walk left or right, which means there is no way to jump or use any weapon with our idle magic pockets.
-But don't worry, there are several platforms with "springboards" to walk on.
-When used, these propel us upwards to reach those higher places.
+This familiar-looking kid must run around, almost like a headless chicken, collecting items scattered on each screen.
+The style is frantic, reminding me of a cross between Roger and CarVup.
+We can walk left or right but cannot jump, or use any weapon with our idle magic pockets.
+Thankfully, there are platforms with "springboards" to use.
+These propel us upwards to reach those higher places.
 It's now you realise the cunning thought needed to beat its design.

 Curiously interested or have you already walked away?
 Well, here's a screenshot for those still here...